altdeep/causalML/README.md

 ## Readings

-While many great causal inference textbooks exist, none focus on the key problems in machine learning and AI that will be addressed in this class.
+While many excellent causal inference textbooks exist, none focus on the critical problems in machine learning and AI that we will address in this class.
 So instead we will focus heavily on assigned readings.
 Students are expected to read the assigned readings in advance of each lecture (stay tuned to this page for a reading list).

 ## Homework